mattaereal/sipticen/README.md

 `# pip2 install virtualenv`

+3. Inside the project create a virtualenv:

+`# virtualenv venv`

-3. Activate the virtual environment from the project:
+4. Activate the virtual environment from the project:

 `# source venv/bin/activate`

+5. Install the requirements via pip2 inside the virtualenv.

+`(venv)# pip2 install -r requirements.txt`

-4. Run sipticen as shown below.
+6. Run sipticen as shown on the sections below.
-5. Deactivate the virtual env by typing:
+7. Deactivate the virtual env by typing:

 `# deactivate`